carlosrdrz/devise_latcheable/README.md

 user.latch_account_id
 ```

+### Methods on the users model

+#### latch_pair!
+Pairs an user with the server.
+If an error occurs, it copies the error at errors base
+so you can access it with model_instance.errors
+On success, it sets latch_account_id to the value that
+latch server sent on its response
+@returns true on success, false otherwise

+### latch_unpair!
+Removes the pairing from latch
+If an error occurs, it copies the error at errors base
+so you can access it with model_instance.errors
+@returns true on success, false otherwise

+### latch_unlocked?
+Checks if the app lock is open
+@returns true if the latch is unlocked
+@returns false if the latch is locked or if there was an error

 ## Demo
 There is a app already configured with devise and devise\_latcheable at
 [this repo](https://github.com/CarlosRdrz/latch_app) for demo and